dberesford/nscale-workshop/development-workflow.md

 Point your browser to http://localhost:8000 to see the Startup Death Clock.

-As pointed out in the output of `nsd rev dep head`, you can launch
+As pointed out in the output of `nsd rev dep head`, you can launch:

 ```
 tail -f ~/.nscale/log/998e0589-0936-4102-b859-d6192011c355.log